WalterSn81/Python-WebStream/README.md

-Meine Frau wünschte sich ein Radio in der Küche.
-Ich hatte ein Raspi und LCD-Touch display rumliegen gehabt.
-Gesagt, getan.
-Zuerst habe ich mit LibreELEC probiert, leider kann man nicht so einfach zwischen den eingebauten und einem USB WiFi wechseln.
-Raspi OS + Kodi, naja, touchscreen hat nicht funktioniert in den fullscreen modus.
-Im normalen modus hats funktioniert aber das Zurück function nicht.
-Ich wollte mich auch nicht mit dem Thema beschäftigen und habe ein Python script + QT geschrieben.
-Das script streamt online Radios die sie wollte.

-Es ist kein Profi Code und und mir egal was ihr denkt :-)
+My wife wanted a radio in the kitchen.
+I had a Raspi and LCD touch display lying around.
+No sooner said than done.
+First, I tried LibreELEC, but unfortunately, it's not that easy to switch between the built-in and a USB WiFi.
+Raspi OS + Kodi, well, the touchscreen didn't work in full-screen mode.
+It worked in normal mode, but the back function didn't.
+I didn't want to deal with the issue, so I wrote a Python script + QT.
+The script streams the online radio stations she wanted.

+It's not professional code, and I don't care what you think :-)

+Translated with DeepL.com (free version)

 <img width="798" height="481" alt="ksnip_20251002-083018" src="https://github.com/user-attachments/assets/88017170-1875-40c0-a7ff-6fc9ffbf4ae2" />